bluecommunitysustainability/detasheet/README.md

 ```

 ### Increment
-`increment` increments a cell by a specified amount, only if it is a number.
+`increment` increments a cell by a specified amount, only if the cell value is a number or can be parsed into a number.
 ```js
 await db.set("A1", db.utils.increment(20))
 ```